tc39/source-map/source-map-rev3.md

 Line 5: A list of original sources used by the “mappings” entry.

+Line 6: An optional list of source content, useful when the “source” can’t be hosted.
+The contents are listed in the same order as the sources in line 5. “null” may be used of some original sources should be retrieved by name.

-Line 6: A list of symbol names used by the “mappings” entry.
+Line 7: A list of symbol names used by the “mappings” entry.

-Line 7: A string with the encoded mapping data.
+Line 8: A string with the encoded mapping data.

 The “mappings” data is broken down as follows: